Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Convergence to the massive point vortex system in Case (i): Proof of Theorem

-We will of course need uniform estimates of $p^{\varepsilon}$ as $\varepsilon \rightarrow 0^{+}$ in order to establish the result.
+We will of course need uniform estimates as $\varepsilon \rightarrow 0^{+}$ in order to pass to the limit in \eqref{fnorm1}.
 The energy is the natural candidate to yield such estimates.
 Hence we are led to consider the behavior of the energy with respect to $\varepsilon$.
-We index the energy as follows:
+We therefore now index the energy (introduced in in \eqref{pader}) as follows:

-where the potential energy $U^{\varepsilon}$ is given by
+where the potential energy $U_{\varepsilon}$ is given by